USDx stablecoin (USDX) Price Tops $1.00 on Exchanges

-USDx stablecoin (CURRENCY:USDX) traded down 0.3% against the US dollar during the 24 hour period ending at 17:00 PM ET on December 18th.
-USDx stablecoin has a market capitalization of $7.07 million and $5,513.00 worth of USDx stablecoin was traded on exchanges in the last day.
-During the last week, USDx stablecoin has traded down 0.3% against the US dollar.
-One USDx stablecoin coin can currently be purchased for approximately $1.00 or 0.00008734 BTC on major cryptocurrency exchanges.
+USDx stablecoin (CURRENCY:USDX) traded down 0.3% against the US dollar during the twenty-four hour period ending at 22:00 PM ET on December 23rd.
+USDx stablecoin has a market capitalization of $7.07 million and $5,513.00 worth of USDx stablecoin was traded on exchanges in the last 24 hours.
+One USDx stablecoin coin can currently be bought for approximately $1.00 or 0.00008734 BTC on major exchanges.
+During the last seven days, USDx stablecoin has traded down 0.3% against the US dollar.

 - Dollars (USDX) traded 6.4% higher against the dollar and now trades at $0.17 or 0.00000432 BTC.